 What Does Wild Tea Mean?

 Wild tea is not just tea picked from untended tea bushes.
-It can refer to a few different varieties of tea, each in their own right “wild.”
+It can refer to a few different varieties of tea, each in its own right, “wild.”

 These are tea trees that have been untended and not cultivated for hundreds of years, for many generations.
 They grow wildly across China’s terrain.
-Whether they were once cultivated or not is a debate, however now they are as wild as can be.
-These tea trees are highly sought after by tea farmers, and indeed they are not easy to find.
-Tea enthusiasts often go on forage hikes in search of these yet to be found tea bushes.
+Whether they were once cultivated or not is a debate.
+However, now they are as wild as can be.
+These tea trees are highly sought after by tea lovers and are often managed by minorities such as the Bulang or Dai people.
+They are not strictly "wild" in the sense of being lost in the jungle, but they are not pruned into bushes.

 Forest Tea Trees

 These tea trees are borderline wild or semi-wild.
 While ancient tea trees are scarce, some tea masters choose to cultivate their tea bushes in the “wild.”
 Meaning growing the tea trees more or less wildly in China’s forests instead of keeping them uniform on a tea plantation.
-These tea trees are usually allowed to grow freely without the use of pesticides and such.
+These tea trees are usually allowed to grow freely, without the use of pesticides or other chemicals.
 They end up producing unique flavors close to ancient tea trees.

 Minimally Pruned Tea Trees

 Farmers plant these tea trees in more or less uniform rows, similar to a typical tea plantation.
 The most significant difference is that they are purposefully allowed to grow wild, developing their non-uniform characteristics.
 Biodiversity prevails, and the teas develop their unique tastes, a more extensive array of layers and depth.
 These tea farms are indeed harder to navigate as the tea bushes do not grow in uniform rows.
-The tea leaves are also much harder to pick by the farmers.
+The tea leaves are also much harder for the farmers to pick.

 Natural Seeding Trees

-The absolute majority of tea trees are cultivated by cuttings and the amount of natural seeding trees remains low.
-Natural seeding is a slow process and such tea trees do not produce the 'safe' and stable results that farmers can get from cultivating tea trees.
+The absolute majority of tea trees are cultivated by cuttings, and the amount of naturally seeded trees remains low.
+Natural seeding is a slow process, and such tea trees do not yield the 'safe' and stable results that farmers can achieve through cultivation.
 However, these tea bushes are a big part of the "will tea" industry and produce interesting and delicious teas.
-Cultivating teas via cuttings vs natural seeding can be compared to cloning and genetic engineering vs natural birth.
+Cultivating teas via cuttings vs. natural seeding is like cloning vs. natural birth.

 Ancient Tea Benefits

-The following are some of the benefits of drink tea made from wild tea leaves:
+The following are some of the benefits of drinking tea made from wild tea leaves:

-• the flavor profiles of ancient teas are far more complex and unique, you will never find a tea quite like it
+- the flavor profiles of ancient teas are far more complex and unique.